China May new home prices fall again, more stimulus expected | Business

 Property sales by floor area in May fell at a slower pace for the first time in three months.
 More easing policies targeted to help demand are expected in the coming months to stimulate the sector.

-More stimulus policies are needed to stabilize the property market, especially further (reductions) in mortgage rates for buyers, said Centaline's Zhang.
+More stimulus policies are needed to stabilize the property market, especially further reductions in mortgage rates for buyers, said Zhang Dawei, an analyst with property consultancy Centaline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)